Antonio Sorice: Biography

 On 3 September 1943 Sorice took part in a restricted meeting of the government, held in Rome at the Palazzo del Viminale (attended by Sorice, Badoglio, Foreign Minister Raffaele Guariglia, Minister of the Royal House Pietro d'Acquarone, Chief of General Staff Vittorio Ambrosio, Air Minister Renato Sandalli and Minister of the Navy Raffaele de Courten), in which Marshal Badoglio informed him that the king had decided to sign an armistice with the Allies and authorized General Giuseppe Castellano to have full powers on this issue.
 At 17:30 on 8 September, after the Allies had broadcast the news of the armistice, Sorice took part in the Council of the Crown chaired by the King and attended by Badoglio, Ambrosio, Guariglia, De Courten, Sandalli, Acquarone, the head of the SIM Giacomo Carboni, Army Deputy Chief of Staff Giuseppe De Stefanis, the King's aide Paolo Puntoni and Major Luigi Marchesi, Ambrosio's adjutant who had participated in the armistice negotiations alongside Castellano.
 On that occasion the King officially announced to those present that the armistice had been signed, and shortly thereafter Badoglio announced it on the EIAR radio.

 The next day Sorice, along with General Carboni, organized an attempt to replace the head of government Badoglio with Marshal of Italy Enrico Caviglia, who had been summoned to the capital for this purpose.
 Following a brief telephone contact with Victor Emmanuel III, Marshal Caviglia decided to assume the role of head of government and commander of the military forces during the defense of Rome, so as to be able to negotiate the disarmament of Italian troops and the proclamation of Rome as an "open city" with Field Marshal Albert Kesselring.

 When on the 9 September the royal family and the government fled to Brindisi, Sorice chose to stay in Rome, and with him unable to carry out his tasks as minister, Badoglio appointed General Taddeo Orlando as Undersecretary for War, and later (on 11 February 1944) removed him from his position as Minister.
 In German-occupied Rome, Sorice went into hiding and set up the Clandestine Military Front with Colonel Giuseppe Cordero Lanza di Montezemolo.
 Sorice remained in Rome until its liberation in June 1944, and in September he was arrested on the orders of the Marshal of Italy Giovanni Messe for having "actively participated in the political life of fascism", but was acquitted of the charge because his effective contribution to the organization of the Resistance after the Armistice.

-He was restored to his position of Councilor of State and after the war, along with Marshal Messe, Admiral Alberto Da Zara and General Ettore Musco, was among the founders of "Armata Italiana della Libertà" (Italian Army of Liberty), a paramilitary anti-Communist organization that was joined by some fifty generals and admirals, and of which Sorice was the leader.
+He was restored to his position of Councilor of State and after the war, along with Marshal Messe, Admiral Alberto Da Zara and General Ettore Musco, was among the founders of "Armata Italiana della Libertà" (Italian Army of Liberty), an anti-Communist paramilitary was joined by some fifty generals and admirals, and of which Sorice was the leader.

 Sorice retired from the Army in September 1966 after reaching the age limit, and he died in Rome on January 14, 1971.